nishanthprakash/C-codeSearchEngine/README.md

 	5. cleaner.py - cleans all generated data for fresh processing

-	5. parse_checker.py - does a final check if all the codedata generated parses properly.
+	6. parse_checker.py - does a final check if all the codedata generated parses properly.

+	7. test_validate.py - takes the last two of the codes read out of xlreader.py and uses them in validating the indices.

 IMPORTANT: